Simouse/lrparser/README.md

 cmake --build .
 ```

-This tools have some parts relying on pthread library if you are on Linux, so you may have to install it.
+This tool has some parts relying on pthread library (only if you are on Linux), so you may have to install it.
 Windows platform does not have this requirement.
 (Multi-threading was used for `svg` output.
 The feature was dropped but utility functions stayed in code.)

 ## Resources